Shiv0989/Shiv0989/README.md

 I am Shivatmak Sharma,

-A data science enthusiast who is keen to learn about new ideas and techlogies that leverage data for better decision making.
+A data science enthusiast who is keen to learn about new ideas and technologies that leverage data for better decision making.

 #### More About Me ? 👀